dishan3x/Lbp_Object_identification/README.md

 ## Results and Discussion

- - Since the match is problem
+ - The labels are I aquired for this project is contaminated due to having 2 or more classes in the same image.
+Therefore the modler will falsely identify the wrong image but having same kind of texture.
- - rotation was needed to identify the differences because the
+ - Rotation was needed to identify the differences because the
- - since  Kullback Leibler divergence is not a high end distant classifier it has the ability to produce false output. inorder get a proper classification it better use a classifier such as support vector machines, k-means and etc.
+ - Since  Kullback Leibler divergence is not a highend distant classifier it has the ability to produce false output. inorder get a proper classification it better use a classifier such as support vector machines, k-means and etc.
    Moreover in modern day deep nural networks has the ability to identify object much accurately.

 ## Conclusion

- - Hard to identify the intensties becuase of unorthodox shapes of each plants.
+ - Hard to identify the intensties becuase of unorthodox shapes of each plants and different number of leafs in a image.
  - Large data set is needed to optimizer
  - It was easy to identify the things

-#References
+ - When there's increase of radius it will increase the divergense value, which can Identify as more acceptable out come.

+## Future work
+ - I already working with svm and cnn networks.
+Need some fine tuning in those project which I believe that I could get more accurate results in classifying crop medels.
+## References

 1.[Vupputuri, A. and Meher, S., 2015, April.
 Facial expression recognition using local binary patterns and kullback leibler divergence.
 In 2015 International Conference on Communications and Signal Processing (ICCSP) (pp. 0349-0353).
 IEEE.](https://ieeexplore.ieee.org/document/7322904)